 B. International Applicants: Foreign students must demonstrate competence in the use of the English language by a TOEFL score of 575 (paper-based), 90 (internet-based), 230 (computer-based) or greater and provide evidence of sufficient financial support for the course of the degree program.
 Foreign students applying for a teaching assistantship must have a TOEFL score of 600 (paper-based), 100 (internet-based), 250 (computer-based) or greater.
 Applicants may be requested to visit the department for a personal interview, or participate in a remote interview (Skype, Zoom or some other online platform), before a final decision concerning admission is made.

-In addition to the above conditions, admission to the graduate program is dependent upon availability of appropriate faculty expertise in the student’s area of interest, adequate adviser funding, as well as space in the laboratory of interest.
+In addition to the above conditions, admission to the graduate program is dependent upon availability of appropriate faculty expertise in the student’s area of interest, adequate advisor funding, as well as space in the laboratory of interest.

-Admission to the Graduate Program is performed by the Chair of the Graduate Committee in consultation with the Graduate Advisory Committee and the chose adviser.
-Following admission to the University, a letter of offer is generated by the Department Chair detailing the admission status, adviser, and terms of the graduate contract.
+Admission to the Graduate Program is performed by the Chair of the Graduate Committee in consultation with the Graduate Advisory Committee and the chosen advisor.
+Following admission to the University, a letter of offer is generated by the Department Chair detailing the admission status, advisor, and terms of the graduate contract.
 The Graduate Advisory Committee will consist of faculty representing the various research disciplines in the department.

 II.
 General Degree Requirements